cjihrig/gelfie/README.md

   `'none'` (no compression) and `zlib`.
 Optional.
 Defaults to `'zlib'`.
   - `graylogHost` (string) - The Graylog host to send data to.
   - `graylogPort` (integer) - The port on `graylogHost` to send data to.
+  - `reuseBuffer` (boolean) - If `true`, the transport reuses a single buffer to send all chunks of a single message.
+This is done to conserve memory.
+If `false`, all chunks are sent as quickly as possible using separate buffers.
+  Optional.
+Defaults to `true`.

 ### `GelfClient.prototype.connect()`